Zenith Bank: Growth using technology

+IPO

 On 17 June 2004, following a successful IPO, the bank became a public limited company.
 On 21 October 2004 its shares of the stock were listed on the Nigeria Stock Exchange (NSE).
 The bank's shares are traded on the London Stock Exchange (LSE) following a listing of the $850 million worth of its shares at $6.80 each, in 2013.

 The bank has equity investments in Zenith Custodian, Zenith Securities, and Zenith General Insurance.